neondatabase/neon/docs/rfcs/033-timeline-archive.md

 set of timelines may be found by the union of `Tenant::timelines` (non-offloaded timelines) and `Tenant::offloaded` (offloaded timelines).

+For split-brain protection, the manifest object will be written with a generation suffix, in the same way as index_part objects are (see [generation numbers RFC](025-generation-numbers.md)).
+This will add some complexity, but give us total safety against two pageservers with the same tenant attached fighting over the object.
+Existing code for finding the latest generation and for cleaning up old generations (in the scrubber) will be generalized to cover the manifest file.

 ### API & Timeline state

 Timelines will store a lifecycle state (enum of Active or Archived) in their IndexPart.
 This will